Cyprus

 Total births

-In 2023, Cyprus recorded 10,125 total births, showing a slight increase of 6 from the previous year’s 10,119.
-Looking at the last five years, the number of births has been on an upward trend, with an average of 9,940 annually.
-When compared to the 1990s average of 8,685 births, the recent figure represents an increase of 1,440 births, which corresponds to a 16.6% rise.
+In 2023, Cyprus recorded a total of 10,125 births, showing only a slight increase from the 10,119 births reported in 2022.
+The number of births has been on an upward trend over the last five years, with an average of 9,940 annually.
+When compared to the 1990s average of 8,685, the current birth figures represent an increase of 1,440 births, which equates to a 16.6% growth.

 | Year | Births | Year | Births |